khushi-sin/photography/README.md

 # sigma-demo
-This is for sigma tutorial.
+This is for sigma tutorial!